 CMG Landscape Architecture

 The new Student Housing – Phase 3 project located on California State University Fullerton campus, is a $144 million dollar housing and dining complex completed in 2011.
 This project represents the winning design/build proposal, which consists of five new residence halls and a dining common all centered around a new active student plaza.
 The plaza accommodates student activity of all scales, is the heart of the new housing district and affords easy connections to the existing campus open spaces.

-Brennan Cox was responsible for project management of this project and was involved in the project during the Concept Design through Design Development.
+Brennan Cox was the project managemener of this project and was involved in the project from Concept Design through Design Development.

 California State University